drguptavivek/central-backend/docs/vg_settings.md

 - Values are stored as strings but parsed as numbers server-side.
 - Use positive integers for both TTL (days) and cap (sessions).
+- DB constraint enforces positive integer values for these keys.

 ## Access control